 2) Once the Photomatix Pro3 presets are highlighted in blue, copy the presets by typing (control+c), or by right clicking your mouse in the box and then clicking "copy".

 3) You can then paste the Photomatix Pro presets into a text editor program like Notepad, then "Save As", YourFileName.xmp (Note: The filename must have .xmp file extension after it), and save this file most likely in this location on a Windows PC, C:\Program Files\PhotomatixPro4\Presets.
 On a Mac they should be stored in this location, Go to the main Macintosh HD, in folder Users/[your user name]/Library/Application support/Photomatix/Presets.

 4) When you open up Photomatix Pro and get to the Tone Mapping step, look for the "Presets" menu above the "Process" button, click on the presets button, scroll down, and you should be able to find your presets file that you just saved, if you saved it in the correct location.

 Want A Copy Of PhotoMatix Pro?

-Below we have provided links so you can order your copy of Photomatix Pro for Windows or for Mac OS X. This ordering is safe and secure thru Plimus.com.
-When you order Photomatix Pro, you get free upgrades whenever they make any improvements or changes, which is great because most companies charge you for the upgrades.
-If you want more Photomatix options, please check out our Photomatix Pro HDR Imaging Software Program Page, and to learn more about the software.
+Below we have provided links so you can order your copy of Photomatix Pro for Windows or for Mac OS X. This ordering is safe and secure thru Bluesnap.com.
+If you need a different Photomatix product like Photomatix Pro PLUS, or Photomatix for Linux, please check out our Photomatix Pro HDR Imaging Software Program Page.

 Thanks for stopping by and we hope you enjoy your copy of Photomatix Pro if you order it, and if you do order from us, Thank you very much, we really appreciate your business.
 B&B&K